top of page

 • Do sleepiness and fatigue persist for more than two to three weeks?

-If you answered yes to any of these questions, then a sleep study should be considered.
-Before your consultation with our staff, it may be helpful to track your sleep patterns and medications.
+If you answered yes to any of these questions, a sleep study should be considered.
+Tracking your sleep patterns and medications may be helpful before you consult with our staff.

 How a sleep study can help